StarPlayrX/Fidget/README.md

 # Fidget
 A unique Fidget spinner App with a Parental Screen.

+Parental Gate
+Tutorial
+SpriteKit
+Physics
+Designs
+Mesmerizing Spinners
-Ads to be removed.
+No Ads